xrb21/ercode_cli/README.md

 # Ercode CLI

-The package is used to generate CRUD code in Flutter, complete with models and repositories.
-The generation process is based on a JSON config file.
+Ercode CLI is an application to facilitate the process of creating Flutter applications faster, easier, and more simple.
+Ercode CLI will generate a module's code based on a JSON configuration.

 ### Installation